-Miguel Sano ejected during bench-clearing incident between Tigers and Twins
+Miguel Sano ejected for throwing punch during melee between Tigers and Twins

 [Sign up for Yahoo Fantasy Baseball: It’s not too late to get in the game]

-Sano immediately pointed at Boyd, then drilled catcher James McCann with a hard forearm to the chest as McCann attempted to get between the heated combatants.
+Sano immediately pointed at Boyd, then threw what umpire Mike Everitt deemed to be a punch at catcher James McCann as he attempted to get between the heated combatants.

-Within moments, both benches emptied on to the field.
+Within moments, both benches emptied onto the field.
 Fortunately, the situation was calmed down without any further incident.
-Still, Sano will likely have to answer for his forearm, which will likely be viewed as an aggression action that led to tensions escalating.
+Still, Sano could have to answer for his punch or perhaps more aptply described forearm shiver, which will likely be viewed as an aggressive action that led to tensions escalating.

 Sano pointed to Boyd after the pitch, but it was Sano shoving James McCann after he tried to get in between them that set things off.